-- a.
-A six (6) page detailed description of the proposed research program, which includes identification of the applicant's role and how the execution of the research plan contributes to the applicant's development as an independent researcher. - b.
+- b.
 An institutional statement completed by the Dean and Department Head (or institutional equivalents) confirming that the applicant will have 75% of his/her time allocated to the proposed research program.
 The statement must clearly describe details on: - How this 75% allocation of research time will be spent; - Commitments for the remaining 25%; - Critical appraisal of the applicant; and, - Critical appraisal of the proposed research program. - c.
-Section 20 of the application: Three (3) letters of recommendation emailed separately, from the referees.
-The letters must evaluate the applicant's: - · Professional and academic capabilities for this award; - Personal attributes; - · Research potential; and, - Alignment of the overall research program with the mission of Heart & Stroke.
+Letters of Recommendation: Three (3) letters of recommendation emailed separately to research@heartandstroke.ca, directly from the referees.
+The letters must evaluate the applicant's: - Professional and academic capabilities for this award; - Personal attributes; - Research potential; and, - Alignment of the overall research program with the mission of Heart & Stroke.